 Michael James Scott

 Michael James Scott made his DISNEY ON BROADWAY debut in the Broadway company of "Tarzan."
 Since then, he's performed in shows such as "Aida," "Mamma Mia!" on Broadway and "Hair" on Broadway.
 Most notably, he's been playing the role of Genie in "Aladdin" on the West End, the North American and Australian tours and currently on Broadway.
-This is Michael's fifth year at the Festival of the Arts, having made his debut in 2020.
+Michael made his Festival of the Arts debut in 2020.
 Past residencies have included performances of "Go the Distance" from "Hercules" and "Friend Like Me" from "Aladdin."

 Kara Lindsay